 Youth enrolled in the computer project will select one of the below subject categories to study, regardless of grade.
 Youth may choose to create an exhibit demonstrating skills learned during the year.

+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
 Check with your county Purdue Extension Office to determine if a computer will be available during judging and if there will be an opportunity to explain your exhibit to the judge.
 Exhibits qualifying for state fair are to be submitted on a thumb drive securely attached to a notebook/portfolio describing accomplishments, skills learned, design ideas, budget, a summary of what was done, screenshots showing the development and final project, etc. as the exhibitor will not be able to discuss their work with a judge.
 Poster and display board exhibits are permissible.
 Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
 Display boards should be designed to sit on a table using no more than 36" of tabletop space.
 Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.
 Youth may continue in the same subject category in subsequent years expand on the previous year's topic, or choose a new topic.
 Subject categories are:

 - Programming, Block- and Text-based Programming

 - Web Design and Computer Entrepreneurship

 - Computer Forensics

 - Hardware and Networking Design/Install/Repair

+- Graphic Design

-- Graphic Design and Computer Art
+- Computer Art

+- 3-D Printing

 - Robotics